-Japanese GP in holding pattern at Typhoon Hagibus approaches
+Japanese GP in holding pattern as Typhoon Hagibis approaches

 Qualifying at Suzuka was moved to Sunday morning as a result of bad weather in 2004 and 2010.

-If Sunday’s qualifying is canceled, race stewards can use the classification from the second practice for Sunday’s grid positions.
+If qualifying is canceled, race stewards can use the classification from the second practice for the grid positions.

-Mercedes confirmed they’d take down the usual paneling at the front and back of their garage and keeping equipment in the garage off the floor in case of flooding.
+Mercedes confirmed they’d take down the usual paneling at the front and back of their garage and avoid keeping equipment in the garage off the floor in case of flooding.
 Other teams will likely follow suit.

 Some drivers expressed a desire to return to Tokyo on Saturday but with the typhoon expected to hit the Japanese capital on Saturday night that might be difficult.

-Train and flight services between Tokyo and Nagoya have been suspended.
+Train and flight services between Tokyo and Nagoya were suspended.

-Red Bull driver Max Verstappen, third-fastest in Friday’s final practice session, had a plan in place to spend the down time on Saturday.
+Red Bull driver Max Verstappen, third fastest in the final practice, had a plan in place to spend the down time on Saturday.

 “I will probably set up a FIFA tournament with some of the other drivers,” Verstappen said.
-“We can’t change the weather and it’s out of our control so now we just have to see what happens on Sunday.”
+“We can’t change the weather and it’s out of our control.”